 So we didn't know that he was related in any way or supportive of the Clintons and the Clinton Foundation.

-And Republicans again are concerned because the new information means nearly all of the early evidence that the FBI used to justify their election year probe of Trump came from sources that were supportive of the Clinton, including the Steel dossier that we now know was bought and paid for by Hillary Clinton.
+And Republicans, again, are concerned because the new information means nearly all of the early evidence that the FBI used to justify their election year probe of Trump came from sources that were supportive of the Clinton, including the steel dossier that we now know was bought and paid for by Hillary Clinton.

 Yeah, no, you're exactly right.

-He has he's uh uh chairman of a subcommittee that's playing an increasing role in the Russian investigation.
+He's a chairman of a subcommittee that's playing an increasing role in the Russian investigation.

 He says, you know, Downer was the one guy we thought had no Clinton connection.

-We were excited to learn about him and and you know, understand his role, and now we find out they knew of a Clinton connection about him and they didn't tell us.
+And now we find out they knew of a Clinton connection about him, and they didn't tell us.

-Uh that doesn't equate to Hillary Clinton buying and paying for the dossier that's full of Russian lies.
+That doesn't equate to Hillary Clinton buying and paying for the dossier that's full of Russian lies.

-There's a lot of things about Hillary Clinton that seem to get modified, omitted, craftily edited into a footnote with that really isn't forthcoming.
+There's a lot of things about Hillary Clinton that seem to get modified, omitted, craftily edited into a footnote that really isn't forthcoming.

-And you ask yourself, why is the FBI not being more open with the courts with the Congress?
+And you ask yourself, why is the FBI not being more open with the courts, with the Congress?

-Let's go to the uh the famous memo.
+Let's go to the famous memo.

 That was edited out.

-And it was, and you know who made that edit?
+And you know who made that edit?

 That being Peter Strzok.